kwea123/ngp_pl/README.md

 # :books: Data preparation

-Download preprocessed datasets from [NSVF](https://github.com/facebookresearch/NSVF#dataset).
+Download preprocessed datasets from [NSVF](https://github.com/facebookresearch/NSVF#dataset). **Do not change the folder names** since there is some hard-coded fix in my dataloader.

 # :key: Training